 Read the full version of the Action Plan here: Gibsons Age-Friendly Community Action Plan

-In the years since completing the Action Plan, the Town has implemented several projects which benefit residents of all ages.
-Recent initiatives include:
+Since completing the Action Plan, the Town has implemented several projects which benefit residents of all ages:

 The guide was a joint project by the District of Sechelt, Town of Gibsons and the Sunshine Coast Regional District, funded by the Age Friendly BC and UBCM, 2018 Age-Friendly Communities Grant Program.
 It provides detailed information about each of the 21 trails, so that users may choose which trails best suit their needs.